sorbet/sorbet/website/docs/rbi.md

 When typechecking an existing Ruby project with Sorbet, usually type annotations for all the gems are not enough to statically understand everything that's going on.
-Ruby as a language is well-known for encouraging "metaprogramming," or defining things at runtime.
+Ruby as a language is well-known for encouraging _metaprogramming_, or defining things at runtime.
 In Sorbet, we call anything that can't be seen statically but which is defined at runtime a **hidden definition**.
 This includes constants defined with `const_set`, methods defined with